 We help you leverage your existing risk governance to embed nature-related risks in your entire strategic and risk governance value chain.
 We also make sure all lines of defence, including the business, control functions and audit, are involved.
 The aim is to be regulatory-compliant and disclosure-ready.

-Express & affordable health check
+Express & affordable readiness assessment check

 The new FINMA circular on nature-related financial risks could have significant implications for banks and insurance companies, and the tight timeline means it’s wise to start thinking about these matters now.
 If you think you might be affected, contact us and click here for a downloadable version.